CamiloGarciaLaRotta/Group10/README.md

 	* "Apply for Job" use case for Desktop + Implementation-level sequence diagram
 	* "Apply for Job" use case for Mobile + Implementation-level sequence diagram
 	* Demonstration of individual and teamwork
+	* GitHub usage and Work plan for completed and remaining iterations

 *  __Deliverable #3__
 *  __Deliverable #4__